yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/LangRef.rst

    be different if the terminator had transferred control to a different successor.
 -  Dependence is transitive.
--  Vector elements may be independently poisoned.
-Therefore, transforms on instructions such as shufflevector must be careful to propagate poison across values or elements only as allowed by the original code.

 An instruction that *depends* on a poison value, produces a poison value itself.
 A poison value may be relaxed into an :ref:`undef value <undefvalues>`, which takes an arbitrary bit-pattern.
-Propagation of poison can be stopped with the :ref:`freeze instruction <i_freeze>`.

 This means that immediate undefined behavior occurs if a poison value is used as an instruction operand that has any values that trigger undefined